Developing microservice applications with the CLI

 appsody repo set-default <repo-name>

 You can change the default repository by using the

 acme-stacksas your default repository by running the following command:

 NAME URL *acme-stacks https://github.com/acme.inc/stacks/index.yaml incubator https://github.com/appsody/stacks/releases/latest/download/incubator-index.yaml experimental https://github.com/appsody/stacks/releases/latest/download/experimental-index.yaml

 acme-stacks is now the default repository.

 appsody list <repo-name>

-Now that you have set up your repositories you can view the available stacks with the
+Now that you have set up your repository you can view the available application stacks with the

 appsody list command.
 To limit the output to only one repository, specify the repository name.
 Run the following command to limit the list of available stacks to the